Olm - Meet the Baby Dragons

 Did you know?

-Did you know: olm larvae have eyes, which are in adult olms covered by a layer of skin.
+Olm larvae have eyes, which are covered by a layer of skin in adult olms.

 Only one day after the first baby dragon, its younger sibling was caught in the act during hatching.
 Another moment of new life being born was captured.